techthumb1/Vocab-Builder/README.md

-# Advanced Dictionary–Thesaurus with LLM & Embeddings
+# WordSage
+### A modern advanced dictionary–thesaurus

 ## Overview

-This application provides classical dictionary/thesaurus functionality using WordNet and advanced NLP features with transformer embeddings and LLMs via Hugging Face Inference API.
+ WordSage is an advanced dictionary–thesaurus with LLM & embeddings.The application provides classical dictionary/thesaurus functionality using WordNet and advanced NLP features with transformer embeddings and LLMs via Hugging Face Inference API.

 ## Requirements